Penns Valley: Roads

 Penns Valley has three main state routes that connect the valley both within itself and to the surrounding region.
 PA 144 is a north–south route that begins as a branch from US 322 in Potters Mills running through Centre Hall and crossing Nittany Mountain into Pleasant Gap and the Bellefonte area.
 PA 192 runs east–west through upper Penns Valley in the subordinate Brush Valley.
 This route acts as one of two connections from Union County into Centre County and State College.
 The second of these two routes is PA 45 which runs through the heart of Penns Valley connecting all the townships and boroughs, except Miles Township served by PA 192.

-The only US route in the area is US 322 which takes a unique form in Penns Valley as the smaller two-lane General Potter Highway linking the four-lane sections crossing the seven mountains and intersecting State College and Boalsburg.
-As of June 2013 plans have been proposed to increase this smaller section of US 322 through a Pennsylvania State Senate bill for Infrastructure improvement.
+The only U.S. route in the area is US 322 which takes a unique form in Penns Valley as the smaller two-lane General Potter Highway linking the four-lane sections crossing the seven mountains and intersecting State College and Boalsburg.
+As of June 2013 plans have been proposed to increase this smaller section of US 322 through a Pennsylvania State Senate bill for infrastructure improvement.

 Air

 There are two public airfields in Penns Valley.
-Centre Airpark is a sod 3,100 ft airstrip located appx.
-2 miles south of Centre Hall.
+Centre Airpark is a sod 3,100 ft airstrip located approximately two miles south of Centre Hall.
 It is privately owned and is host to ultralight air shows during the summer months.
 Penns Cave Airport is an asphalt landing strip 4 miles east of Centre Hall and beside Penns Cave.

-The only private airfield in Penns Valley is Pennfield Farm located just west of Spring Mills off PA 45.
+The only private airfield in Penns Valley is Pennfield Farm located just west of Spring Mills off PA Route 45.